DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

     const dateType: DxDateBoxTypes.DateType = "datetime";
     </script>

-After importing, search through all types using `DxDateBoxTypes.` without extra imports.
+After importing, type `DxDateBoxTypes.` to search through all available types.

 ##### React

-To get component-specific types, import the `ComponentTypes` declaration where `Component` is the component name:
+Each DevExtreme component has its own set of types.
+To access these types, import `ComponentTypes` where `Component` is the component name.

+Our codebase includes the following lines (for example, in DateBox source code):

+    import type * as DateBoxTypes from "devextreme/ui/date_box_types";
+    export { DateBoxTypes };

+Here, `import type` is used to [import only types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) from a module, not the actual code that runs during runtime. `* as DateBoxTypes` means "import everything" from the module `"devextreme/ui/date_box_types"` and bundle it under the alias `DateBoxTypes`.

+We then export the `DateBoxTypes` alias so you can import these types in your application:

     <!-- tab: App.tsx -->
     import DateBox, { DateBoxTypes } from 'devextreme-react/date-box';